All Episodes

 That's correct.

-And I have a list of people that I will be communicating with that understand where Cuyahoga County and Hamilton County is that understanding.
+And I have a list of people that I will be communicating with that understand where Cuyahoga County and Hamilton County is, that understand.

-And I will be looking at corners and I'll be using software that, you know, look, I I was the one that first told the president he won last the last time.
+And I will be looking in corners and I'll be using software that, you know, look, I was the one that first told the president he won last time.

 I called him up on a cell.